Investor relations technology stack checklist

 - The number of your emails that have been opened or engaged with

-A solution like Altvia Correspond Investor Edition gives you that capability along with powerful integration to your CRM.
+A solution like Altvia gives you that capability along with powerful integration to your CRM.
 That seamless connection enables the automatic storing of information like details on email opens and click-throughs, which you can use to further tailor your communications.
-It can also be helpful during fundraising—a topic we’ve covered in this blog post here.
+It can also be helpful during fundraising.

 And perhaps most importantly, an LP portal should provide access to a visual dashboard where investors can check on fund performance and answer many of their own questions without having to contact your investor relations team.

-Is your private equity technology stack providing your investor relations team with everything they need to optimize your investor services workflow and support current and future growth—during the COVID-19 pandemic and beyond?
-Download our free guide, How Private Capital Firms Focus On An Excellent LP Experience.
+Is your private equity technology stack providing your investor relations team with everything needed to optimize investor services and support current and future growth?